How Much Life Insurance Do You Really Need?

 Why You Need Life Insurance

-If you don’t have debt and you have enough money put away for the cost of dying (including your funeral and an estate lawyer), then life insurance may be an extra cost with very little benefit.
+If you don’t have debt and you have enough money put away for the cost of dying (including your funeral and an estate lawyer), then life insurance may be an extra cost with minimal benefit.
+Most of us will benefit from life insurance.

 How Much Life Insurance Do You Need?

+It’s impossible to identify the precise amount of coverage you need.
+But you can estimate it based on your current finances, your health, and the needs of your family.
 At a bare minimum, subtract your liabilities from your current assets and get a policy that covers the gap.
 Here are some old and new strategies used to calculate the best life insurance recommendations:

 Multiply Your Income

+An old industry rule says new policyholders should multiply their income by 10 to find the right death benefit.
 This rule is the most basic of the strategies, and it doesn’t reflect the financial situation many people face today.
-With the combination of interest rates and the rise in inflation, it may not help you down the line.
+The combination of interest rates and the rise in inflation may not help you down the line.

 You can use this rule, but compare the calculation with your financial reality before settling on a policy.